Mark Driscoll: Gender roles

 On gender roles, Driscoll is a complementarian, believing that men and women have equal worth, but have different roles within the family and the church.
 He endorses male headship of the home and church.
 According to a Mother Jones profile on Driscoll in 1998, he may have held egalitarian views at one time.
 He offered church courses in "evangelical feminism" and is quoted as saying "the Bible is clear that men and women are both created by God in His image and likeness and totally equal in every way."
 In 2003, Driscoll said that he wished he could change the parts of the Bible that he believes restrict women from being pastors.

-Male leadership of the church is crucial, according to Driscoll, who believes that God called him specifically to "train men."
-He traces many modern spiritual and social problems to the acceptance of female leadership.
-Driscoll describes Eve's temptation by the serpent in the Garden of Eden as "the first invitation to an independent feminism."
-For Eve to eat the forbidden fruit was, according to Driscoll, "the first exercising of a woman's role in leadership in the home and in the church in the history of the world.
-It does not go well."

 Driscoll believes that Christianity has been "feminized".
 In a 2006 interview with Desiring God, he said, "The problem with the church today, it's just a bunch of nice, soft, tender, 'chickified' [sic] church boys.
 Sixty percent of Christians are chicks, and the forty percent that are dudes are still sort of chicks. ...
 The whole architecture and the whole aesthetic [of church buildings and services] is really feminine."
-In contrast, Driscoll emphasizes what he perceives as macho behavior in the actions of biblical protagonists: he describes Jesus, Paul the Apostle, and King David saying: "... these guys were dudes.
-Heterosexual, win-a-fight, punch-you-in-the-nose, dudes."
 He believes that in order to be innovative, the church needs to get entrepreneurial young men involved, who will "make the culture of the future."